epics-containers/epics-containers.github.io/docs/user/explanations/introduction.rst

 filesystem on a generic IOC image.
 In addition the instance has configuration mapped into the container that will bootstrap the unique properties of that instance.
-In most cases the configuration need only be a single IOC boot script.
+In most cases the configuration need only be a single IOC boot script or IBEK yaml file.

 This approach reduces the number of images required and saves disk.
 It also makes for simple configuration management.